 Helping your Kids Limit Caffeine

-If your kids act jittery or anxious, or if they have trouble sleeping, reducing their caffeine intake is a smart idea.
-Since coffee, tea and soft drinks contribute more caffeine to the diet than other foods and beverages, limiting these beverages is a good place to start.
+Since coffee, tea, energy drinks and soft drinks contribute more caffeine to the diet than foods and other beverages, limiting these beverages is a good place to start.
 Steer clear of foods with added caffeine.
 Children and adolescents should completely avoid these products.

 If it's energy your kids are seeking, getting to bed earlier or taking a short nap is more productive than consuming caffeine that offers pep for a short time, but may interfere with sleep later that evening.